1954 FIFA World Cup: Final: "The Miracle of Bern"

 The Wankdorf Stadion in Berne saw 60,000 people cram inside to watch the final between West Germany and Hungary, a rematch of a first-round game, which Hungary had won 8–3 against the reserves of the German team.
 The Golden Team of the Hungarians were favourites, as they were unbeaten for a record of 32 consecutive matches, but they had had two tough knockout matches.
-It started raining on match day – in Germany this was dubbed Fritz-Walter-Wetter ("Fritz Walter's weather") because the West German team captain Fritz Walter was said to play his best in the rain.
-Adi Dassler had provided shoes with exchangeable studs.
+It started raining on match day–in Germany this was dubbed Fritz-Walter-Wetter ("Fritz Walter's weather") because the West German team captain Fritz Walter was said to play his best in the rain, a result of having contracted malaria during the war.
+Adi Dassler of Adidas provided the West German team with a new kind of shoes, with exchangeable studs that were replaced during halftime.

 Hungary's Ferenc Puskás played again in the final, even though he was not fully fit.
 Despite this he put his team ahead after only six minutes and with Zoltán Czibor adding another two minutes later it seemed that the pre-tournament favourites would take the title.
-However, with a quick goal from Max Morlock in the 10th and the equaliser of Helmut Rahn in the 19th, the tide began to turn.
+However, with a quick goal from Max Morlock in the 10th minute and an equaliser by Helmut Rahn in the 19th, the tide began to turn.

 The second half saw telling misses by the Hungarian team.
-Barely six minutes before the end of the match, the popular German radio reporter Herbert Zimmermann gave the most famous German piece of commentary, recommending that "Rahn should shoot from deep", which he did.
+Barely six minutes before the end of the match, the popular German radio reporter Herbert Zimmermann delivered the most famous line in the German commentary, recommending that "Rahn should shoot from deep", which he did.
 The second goal from Rahn gave West Germany a 3–2 lead while the Hungarian reporter György Szepesi burst into tears.
 Later, Zimmermann called Puskás offside before he kicked the ball into Toni Turek's net with 2 minutes left.
-While referee Ling pointed to the centre spot, linesman Griffiths signalled offside.
-After a one-minute consultation, referee Ling disallowed the claimed equaliser.
+While referee William Ling pointed to the centre spot, linesman Griffiths signalled offside.
+After a one-minute consultation, Ling disallowed the claimed equaliser.